rapid7/insightconnect-plugins/CONTRIBUTING.md

   integrations or features.
 Don't know where to start?
 Check out the [developer documentation].

 Here is a short list of do's and don'ts to make sure *your* valuable contributions actually make it into production.
-If you do not care to follow these rules, your contribution **will** be closed.
+If you do not care to follow these rules, your contribution will be rejected **will** be closed.
 Sorry!

 ## Code Contributions